 Many possible health safety issues that can impact film production are included here.
-However, this does not purport to cover every possible contingency.
-There may well be situations that affect health and safety that have not been included.
+However, this does not claim to cover every possible contingency.
+There may well be situations that affect health and safety that are not included.
 These safety protocols are intended to be adapted to other situations that may arise but are not explicitly stated herein.
 The Rutgers Filmmaking Center reserves the right to modify the procedures and policies as necessary without advance notice.